sumantripuraneni/secrets-sync-agent/README.md

 ### How does it work?

-For deploying the Secrets Sync Agent, as a pre requirement two configMaps are needed - which controls how it functions.
+For deploying the Secrets Sync Agent to create secrets in OpenShift/k8 Platform, as a pre-requirement two configMaps are needed - which controls how it functions.

 *  The first configMap contains connection details of vault instance and configuration used for kubeAuth